lingm5038-ctrl/NTHU-MOOCs-Synthetic-Dataset/README.md

 ## 🧩 Purpose
-The dataset is intended for reproducibility, benchmarking, and testing recommender system models that integrate semantic, behavioral, and IoT features.
+This dataset is provided for reproducibility, benchmarking, and evaluation of intelligent recommendation models
+that incorporate semantic, behavioral, and IoT-contextual information in MOOC environments.

 ## ⚖️ License
 Distributed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.